No matter where you’re starting, a FICO credit score of 599 or a credit score of 700, the following tips will help improve scores.

 - Roll out your complaint.
 After you have tried the dispute process you are in the position to make a complaint with the Consumer Financial Protection Bureau (CFPB).
 It can be beneficial to get them involved because the credit bureaus will not ignore them and they respond quickly.

 Major Factor No. 4 – Lack of positive information reporting

 This may seem obvious to most consumers but you must have credit in order to improve your credit scores.
 It is not uncommon for consumers experiencing past credit problems to stay away from credit once those credit issues have been resolved.
 Some may never re-enter the credit arena.
 Your credit score will not improve if there is nothing in your files or you have limited credit information to calculate a credit score.

 If you have experienced past credit issues but are now financially capable of managing credit, re-establish your credit history.
 Start by opening 2 or 3 credit accounts.
 Use the cards but do not charge over 10 percent of your available credit limit.
-That means if your credit limit is $500 NEVER charge over $50.
-Pay the balance in full each month, before the due date.
+That means if your credit limit is $500 NEVER charge over $50 unless you plan to pay the balance in full each month, before the due date.
 Establish this payment history for about 4 or 5 months.
 NEVER miss a payment, maintain low balances and watch your credit score rise.

 Opening an installment loan such as a personal or auto loan will also help your credit score if managed correctly with timely payments.
 But be careful, an installment loan calls for a greater repayment commitment on your behalf.
 The greater commitment is what gives the greater reward with improving credit scores.

 If you do not have the funds to repay an installment loan, do not open one.
 If your credit scores are decent check with your credit union, they often have great interest rates on loans.
 Lower credit scores may not get approved, in that case, check online sources for personal loans options (but make sure the interest rate is competitive).